 Caroline Wilcox Reul (she/her) is a translator, lexicographer and occasionally she writes a poem.
 Her poetry translations can be found in the PEN Poetry Series, Lunch Ticket, The Los Angeles Review,The Michigan Quarterly Review, Your Impossible Voice, Tupelo Quarterly, and others.

 Lauren Paredes (she/her) is a storyteller across mediums with a soft spot for the unusual.
 She's very smitten with erasure poetry, metaphysics, and the ekphrastic process in particular.
 As a co-founding editor of First Matter Press, she especially delights in helping first-time authors lean into the validity of their voice and vision.
-Her work can be found in TRNSFR, Warm Milk, phoebe, Storm Cellar, and elsewhere.
+Her work can be found in TRNSFR, Warm Milk, Salamander, phoebe, and elsewhere.

 Natalie Garyet lives in Portland, Oregon, where she writes and edits.
 She was the Managing Editor of Tavern Books, a non-profit poetry press dedicated to publishing poetry in translation and reviving out-of-print collections, from 2012 until the press's closure in 2019.
 Her poems have appeared or are forthcoming in Alaska Quarterly Review, The Lewis & Clark Literary Review, The Grove Review, Borderlands: Texas Poetry Review, Mantis, and Phantom, and have been featured on Oregon Poetic Voices and in the Fall/Winter 2014 Poetry Press Week.
 Her chapbook, Slow Witness, was published by Berberis Press in 2013.